 This is an introductory course that will cover higher level math topics from the first-year university courses Calculus and Linear Algebra.
 Topics include: limits, derivatives, applications of derivatives, integrals, complex numbers, matrices, and vector geometry.
-This course is taught in English but is available to both English and French Immersion students.
-This course is ideal for any students who have enrolled in MA40SP(X) and who plan to enroll in university facilities such as Agriculture & Food Sciences, Arts (Economics), Engineering, Management, Pharmacy, Science (Mathematics, Actuary, Biochemistry, Chemistry, Computer Science, Ecology, Zoology, Statistics) etc.
+This course is partnered with AP Calculus.